sjkelleyjr/Deadlock/outline/plot_outline.md

 - **Character Development**: Reader understands Major Major's fear and ineffectiveness

 ### Chapter 17: "The Reorganization"
-- Company announces major restructuring
+- ByteSkip announces major restructuring
 - The Chaplain gets promoted but loses his team
 - Engineers are reassigned to meaningless projects
 - Team finds ways to work together despite the changes